Asynchronous multi-class traffic management in wide area networks: Link Pricing Strategy of AMTM

 where $R_{pt}^s$ is the length of virtual queue $Q_{pt}^s$ as

-The relation between state parameters in this scenario is depicted in Fig. \ref{fig13}(b).
-Based on the aforementioned state parameters, we propose the following iteration strategy. \\\textbf{Theorem 2:} \emph{If the optimal prices $\lambda^*(t)$ of $\mathcal{U}(\mathcal{J}_t,\mathbf{u}_t,\Theta,\Phi,\mathcal{C})$ fluctuate at a slower rate in comparison to the iteration convergence process, and the nodes have deep egress queues, then the asynchronous TE system converges to the maximum network utility by employing the FDTC and NIPU strategies as follows.}
+Based on the aforementioned observations on virtual queues, we propose the following iterative strategy. \\\textbf{Theorem 1:} \emph{If the optimal prices $\lambda^*_{et},\forall e\in \mathcal{E}$ of the network utility maximization problem $\mathcal{U}(\mathcal{J}_t,\mathbf{u}_t,\Theta,\Phi,\mathcal{C})$ fluctuate at a slower rate in comparison to the iteration convergence process, the asynchronous TE paradigm can make the network converge to the maximum network utility by employing the following strategies.}